-In this article I will discuss the impacts (both positive and negative) of the pandemic on the car wrecking industry.
+In this article, I will discuss the impacts (both positive and negative) of the pandemic on the car wrecking industry.
 You will also get some idea of what we went through.

 COVID-19 restrictions and us (a bitter love story)

 As you know the government imposed several restrictions, our industry included.
 Since the rise of cases in the first half of 2020.
-One of the major restrictions was the closing of business in level 3 COVID-19 alert.
+One of the major restrictions was the closing of business in the level 3 COVID-19 alert.
 And it caused a huge downfall in the finances of the industry.

 Currently, as of March 12, 2021, the whole country including Auckland is at alert level 1.
 Therefore, dealerships have reopened and all the services are running normally following the health guidelines.
-However, it’s recommended for us to continuously use the NZ COVID tracer app, “with bluetooth enabled”.
+However, it’s recommended for us to continuously use the NZ COVID tracer app, “with Bluetooth enabled”.

 What do car wreckers normally do?